Call 020 3393 9277

 For example, you may be looking for share sales at the end of the year for of your company, and you are in the middle of the year and require some finances short term for a particular project or deal.

-In this case, you can take a bridge loan for six months and use the money on your project and repay the funds with the selling price of the shares.
+In this case, you can take a bridge loan for six months and use the money on the project and repay the funds with the sale of the shares.

 Mr.Rockey wants to catch the Christmas season for significant sales of his products, but it is currently in the middle of June, and he needs money for the preparation of December.